WING

-WING (1410 AM) is a commercial radio station in Dayton, Ohio, operating with 5,000 watts along with studios, offices and transmitter located on David Road in Kettering.
+WING (1410 kHz) is a commercial AM radio station in Dayton, Ohio, operating with 5,000 watts along with studios, offices and transmitter located on David Road in Kettering.
 It is the first (and oldest) full-time commercial radio station in Dayton.
 It is the local affiliate for ESPN Radio and the Ohio State Sports Network, but is best known and remembered as Dayton's first Top 40-formatted station.

 WING operates at 5,000 watts around the clock.
 A single tower is used during the day, providing at least secondary coverage to most of southwestern Ohio.
 At night, two towers are used in a directional pattern, concentrating the signal around Dayton.